 A student is expected to attend ALL clock hours of the program in which he/she is enrolled.
-Missed clock hours have to be made-up within a specified schedule (coordinate make-up schedule with Instructor/Program Director).
+Except for excused absence for the Vocational Nursing Program, all missed clock hours have to be made-up within a specified schedule (coordinate make-up schedule with Instructor/Program Director).
+Absences and tardiness will be evaluated on a case-by-case basis as to whether the student will be retained or terminated from the program.
+Contagious illness, the demise of a family member, and equally catastrophic reasons for absences will be taken into consideration for student retention.
+Documentation supporting absence or tardy must be provided to the Program Director.
 The student is held responsible for all material presented during the absence.